xpostudio4/edx-documentation/en_us/course_authors/source/getting_started/get_started.rst

  :local:
  :depth: 1

-If you are using an instance of Open edX, some specifics in this section might not apply.
+If you are using an instance of Open edX to create a course, see :ref:`opencoursestaff:Getting Started with Studio` in the *Building and Running an Open edX Course* guide.

 .. _What is Studio?: